Is Now The Right Time To Write Your Book?

 - And more.

-All of these things are incredibly important pieces of the education you need to be prepared to make decisions about your book.
+All of these are incredibly important pieces of the education you need in order to write the book you were meant to.

 Books are a doorway to many opportunities for published writers.
 From speaking events to TED Talks, paid workshop opportunities and future book deals, these same doors do not open as easily or in the same way without a book behind your name.